What is an application network?

 Change creates the necessity for an application network

-We are going through an unprecedented period of change.
+Right now the enterprise is going through an unprecedented period of change.
 The business world has changed.
-Your customer landscape has changed.
-Your competitive landscape has changed; in fact, the entire enterprise ecosystem has changed.
-That only leaves one more thing to change and that's you.
-Organizations are struggling with how to cope with this.
+The customer landscape has changed.
+The competitive landscape has changed; in fact, the entire enterprise ecosystem has changed.
+Organizations are struggling to cope with this.
 There is a way forward, but it is not just about technology, it is also about making a wholesale change in the way IT and the business work together with technology.
-The way for businesses to thrive amidst disruption is to create an application network.
+The way for businesses to thrive amidst disruption is to create an application network. .

-Whenever we speak to CIOs and other IT executives, the first thing they say is that they need to move faster.
-The second thing they say is that the delivery capacity within their IT organization is not meeting the demand.
-The reality is that IT hasn't been invested in as heavily in the previous ten years as it has in the last two or three years.
-IT delivery capacity is actually at a constant in most organizations, yet demands from the business keep going up.
-It has to manage cloud and SaaS, big data analytics, you have mobiles, a key application platform now in your organization, and IoT is right around the corner.
+CIOs and other IT executives often say that they need to move faster.
+They also say that the delivery capacity within their IT organization is not meeting the demand from the business for technological solutions.
+Investment in IT has been consistently close to flat in the last 2 to 3 years; IT delivery capacity is actually at a constant in most organizations, yet demands from the business keep going up.
+The IT organization must manage cloud and SaaS, big data analytics, mobile devices, and IoT as well.

 The big worry, of course, is competition.
-Most businesses know that they need to improve their technology solutions - they need to improve the channels they engage with their stakeholders on, they need to improve their business operations, and they need to innovate.
+Most businesses know that they need to improve their technology solutions — they need to improve the channels on which they engage with their stakeholders, they need to improve their business operations, and they need to innovate.
 IT is at the center of all this.
 But the challenge is that IT is still very centralized.
-There is no way that a centralized IT organization can deliver on everything the business wants and needs - it’s creating an IT delivery gap.
-Most CIOs we speak to will actually say that they are behind what they need to deliver on and they know there is more coming.
-An application network can solve the IT delivery gap.
+There is no way that a centralized IT organization can deliver on everything the business wants and needs — rather, a traditional centralized IT structure is creating an IT delivery gap.
+Many CIOs say that they are behind what they need to deliver on and they know that there are more projects coming that must be delivered. .
+An application network can help solve the IT delivery gap.

 The definition of an application network

-A better approach an application network.
-An application network is pretty simple.
-It is a group of applications, data, devices that are connected through APIs that expose some or all of their assets on the network.
+A better approach is to build an application network.
+An application network is pretty simple; it is a way to connect applications, data, and devices through APIs that exposes some or all of their assets and data on the network.
 That network allows other consumers from other parts of the business to come in and discover and use those assets.
-Creating an application network is a matter of creating an organizational discipline of creating reusable assets defined around consumption models.
-These assets can get used and reused in different ways inside your organization.
-Understanding that is going to happen will help you shake the way you define the consumption model for that asset.
-Then, you build connections between these assets.
-This has to be emergent.
-This has to be from the ground up.
-You can only build things as you need them.
-You can't go and try and build something big and hopefully people come.
-That doesn't work.
-What you need to do is allow those in your business to build what is needed and then expose it to the rest of the organization to be reused.
+Building an application network involves developing reusable assets, and then encouraging those in the business to reuse and self-serve those assets.
+Then, they can get used and reused in different ways inside the organization.
+Connections can then be built between these assets.
+It is necessary to allow development teams in the business to build what is needed — to self-serve the reusable assets created by others to in order to develop something new — and then expose it to the rest of the organization to be reused.

-You do this in the application network by defining simple abstractions.
-The API is probably the best abstraction we have in the enterprise for exchanging information between two parties.
-And that is exactly what you are doing — you are exchanging between other applications.
-For example, the customer service representatives are exchanging information between the BI department, who is doing analytics reporting.
-Another group inside your business is exchanging information with your partners who are doing B2B transactions with you.
-APIs are the perfect model for exchange because they provide a well defined definition of the provider and the consumers and they provide a way for you to manage that interaction very closely.
+This is done in the application network by defining simple abstractions.
+The API is the best abstraction we have in the enterprise for exchanging information between two parties.
+And that is exactly what is being done — information is being exchanged between other applications.
+For example, the customer service representatives are exchanging information with the BI department doing analytics reporting.
+Another group inside the business is exchanging information with partners involved in B2B transactions.
+APIs are the perfect model for those exchanges because they provide a definition of both the provider and the consumers as well as provide a way for the interactions to be managed very closely.

 An application network is not simply about technology

 An application network is not just about building applications and sticking them together with APIs.
 What it really represents is a cultural shift.
-Our customers and prospects, talk to us about "how do you deliver APIs and micro services".
-How do we organize ourselves to be agile?
-But the key to achieving agility is not how many assets you have on the network but, rather, how many consumers are getting value from the network.
-The consumption model is critical here.
-This is what makes it quite different from prior approaches like SOA.
+Many businesses want to understand how to organize themselves to be agile.
+The key to achieving agility is not how many assets are present on the application network but, rather, how many consumers are getting value from it.

-It’s a big shift from the way IT traditionally operates.
-The IT organization now becomes not just a production of assets but also an enabler for the rest of the business to consume those assets.
-The business also has to change because they now are on the hook for delivering some of their own capabilities, some of their own projects.
-The focus here is building communities and developments around certain capabilities inside your organization.
-Those capabilities will allow the business to self serve and collaborate with other groups inside your organization to enable the delivery of multiple IT projects.
-Not to deliver the projects themselves but to enable other people to get successful with the assets.
-This is how the application network helps IT increase its capacity and close the delivery gap.
+This represents a big shift from the way IT traditionally operates.
+The IT organization now becomes not just a producer of assets but also an enabler for the rest of the business to consume those assets.
+The business itself has to change because all parts of the organization now are on the hook for delivering some of their own capabilities and some of their own projects.
+The focus is on building communities and developments around certain capabilities inside your organization.
+Those capabilities will allow the business to self- serve and collaborate with other groups inside the organization to enable the delivery of multiple IT projects.
+This is how an application network helps IT increase its capacity and close the delivery gap.